heywhy/dic-js/doc_pages/introduction.md

 bind('phone').factory(...)
 // passing a container instance to bind to instead of the global instance bind('phone', containerInstance).factory(...)

+// using typescript

+@Bind
+@Bind('app') // if you want to bind to a different context. class Phone {}
 ```

 Note that we receive the container itself as an argument to the resolver only if no dependency is declared.
 We can then use the container to resolve sub-dependencies of the object/service we are building.